Laughing out loud in the 70s and 80s: the best comedies

 Young Frankenstein (1974)

-'Young Frankenstein' - This one is for the lovers of horror film parodies.
+'Young Frankenstein' - This one is for lovers of horror film parodies.
 The film offers an alternative (and crazy) version of Mary Shelley's original work.

 Monty Python and the Holy Grail (1975)